srbiotik/rest-api-template/README.md

 - Clone the repository
 - Cd the repository directory
 - run command `touch .env`, in this env file you need to configure several env variables
-	* COMIC_CLAN_PORT 	- the port on which the service should listen
+	* PORT 	- the port on which the service should listen
 	* SECRET_KEY      	- used to encrypt a part of the JWT token
 	* TOKEN_EXIPIRES_IN - expiriation time of token default is two hours
 	* WHITELIST         - a list of domains not succeptable to CORS, in the form of: www.somedomain.com,www.someother.com